-Sometimes they compare referral marketing programs to lead generation, but let’s be clear, referrals generate customers, instead of only leads.
+Sometimes they compare referral marketing programs to lead generation.
+But it’s actually more of playing with concepts.
+Referral programs generate customers, instead of only leads.
 While lead generation brings you interesting contacts, those take time to cultivate as customers.
-Instead of your business acting as a consumer educator, referral marketing uses your pre-existing customers to promote your brand, which ultimately results in their friends becoming your new customers.
+Instead of your business acting as a consumer educator, referral marketing uses your pre-existing customers to promote your brand.
+That ultimately results in their friends becoming your new customers.

 Utilizing your customers as brand educators is extremely important because you’ve already built a trusting relationship with them.
 Nielsen found that referral marketing is the most trusted advertising source, and 84% of people said that they trust personal recommendations.

 In examining 52 weeks of customer referral data, NYU Stern Professors Mazime Cohen and Anindya Ghose found that the experience of the customer is closely linked to the quality of referrals.
 The bigger experience of customers sharing the offer, the higher quality of referrals coming.

 The probability of a customer making a referral in a given week decreases with the experience level, increases with the current usage intensity, and decreases with the length of the inactivity period.

 Customers are the bread and butter of a subscription business.
 Since subscription services need new customers to scale up their businesses, you will achieve success by focusing on customer retention and acquisition.
 You can also increase retention and acquisition in e-commerce by using various pricing strategies.
 It’s one of the most underlooked areas of online shopping but that’s another topic for another post.

 - Referred Customers are Less Likely to Turnover

 To grow your subscription company, you must retain your customers.
 By reducing subscriber/customer turnover rate, you’ll boost revenue.
 Customers produced by referral marketing are more loyal and less likely to churn.